 Commencement Day Of Eritrean Armed Struggle

-Eritrea is a northeastern African country that’s located on the coast of the Red Sea and shares its borders with Sudan, Ethiopia, and Djibouti.
-It’s home to over 6.08+ million people and its struggle for independence would last for approximately 30-years.
+Eritrea is a northeastern African country located on the coast of the Red Sea and shares its borders with Sudan, Ethiopia, and Djibouti.
+It is home to over 6.08 million people, and its struggle for independence lasted for approximately 30 years.
 This holiday is a public holiday, so businesses and schools are closed, and people have the day off.

-The area now known as Eritrea was created after Italian colonial expansion into Africa was stopped during the Battle of Adua in 1869.
-Ethiopia would be added to the colonial area of Italy in 1936 when Italian forces invaded the country.
+The area now known as Eritrea was created after Italian colonial expansion into Africa was stopped during the Battle of Adwa in 1869.
+Ethiopia was added to the colonial area of Italy in 1936 when Italian forces invaded the country.

-The Eritrean Liberation Front, led by Hamid Idris Awate, began its insurrection on September 1st, 1961 at the Battle of Adal.
-This would begin the Eritrean War for Independence — a conflict that would occur for 30-years until the People’s Democratic Republic of Ethiopia in Eritrea was overthrown.
+The Eritrean Liberation Front, led by Hamid Idris Awate, began its insurrection on September 1st, 1961, at the Battle of Adal.
+This would begin the Eritrean War for Independence — a conflict that occurred for 30 years until the People’s Democratic Republic of Ethiopia in Eritrea was overthrown.
 That occurred on May 24, 1991, and is known as Eritrean Independence Day.

-This is a public holiday in Eritrea and it’s observed with a few public events such as parades, festivals, and concerts.
-However, it’s not as celebrated as enthusiastically as Independence Day celebrations are celebrated in the country.
+This is a public holiday in Eritrea and is observed with a few public events such as parades, festivals, and concerts.
+However, it is not celebrated as enthusiastically as Independence Day celebrations in the country.
 People do use the holiday to spend time with friends and family members, however.

 Where is it celebrated?